domeniczz/ssm-edu-manager/README.md

 ## :triangular_ruler: Backend

-This is a Education Manager system for online education platform
+This is an Course Management system for online education platforms

 Implemented with SSM (Spring + SpringMVC + MyBatis)

 **Project Structure：**

-Modules extend their parent project, and modules dependent hierarchically
+Seperate Modules extend their parent project, and modules dependent hierarchically

 **modeules extendency：**